Code-Institute-Submissions/TheresLundqvist-The-Yoga-Studio_NovResub/README.md

 # **The Yoga Studio**

-The Yoga Studio website is an inspirational page for a yoga studio based in a small town in Sweden.
+The Yoga Studio website is a inspirational page for a yoga studio based in a small town in Sweden.
 The yoga studio is a warm, serene and hospitable studio with a clear mission - to make everyone feel welcome and
 well taken care of - regardless of age or disabilities.